quasarframework/quasar/docs/src/pages/quasar-utils/date-utils.md

 ### Extract Date

-This allows you to parse any string into a date object based on the format passed.
+Using locale set by current Quasar language pack, this allows you to parse any string into a date object based on the format passed:

-Using locale set by current Quasar language pack:

 ```js
 import { date } from 'quasar'